 Any person can make a request for information held by a public authority, including any NHS organisation.
 Public Authorities have a duty to confirm or deny whether they hold the recorded information requested; and the person making the request has the right to have the information communicated to them.

-Freedom of Information requests are processed by NHS Improvement, please click here for more information.
+Freedom of Information requests are processed by NHS England, please click here for more information.